meabed/build-url-ts/README.md

 A library that builds a URL, including its path, query parameters and fragment identifier.
 Works in node and in the browser.

+> This is a fork from https://github.com/steverydz/build-url to add typescript support for the library

 ## Installation

 To install with npm: